textbook/textbook.github.io/content/development/python-tdd-ohm.md

         @pytest.fixture(scope="module")

     is a _decorator_ registering the function as a pytest fixture, i.e. that its going to provide a value to be used in individual test cases.
-    The module scope means that the fixture will only be called once for any given module that it's used in, and all of the tests in the same module will receive the same value (in our case, all of the tests in `tests/api_test.py` will make requests to the same server thread).
+    The module scope means that the fixture will only be called once for any given module that it's used in, and all of the tests in the same module will receive the same value (so in our case, all of the tests in `tests/api_test.py` will make requests to the same server thread).
+     Without this, the default scope `"function"` would be used, and a separate server created for each test (if you try this you can see it takes much longer to run the suite).

 - On the next line: